Placement and Special Credit in German, Dutch & Norwegian

 Incoming freshmen who enrolled in International Baccalaureate (IB) courses in German while in high school may be awarded credits only after taking the German Adaptive Proficiency Exam administered on campus by the IU Bloomington Evaluation Services and Testing (BEST, Franklin Hall 014, 855-1595)

 Concurrent Enrollment coursework in German successfully completed in high school, such as through IU Advance College Project (ACP), will be awarded with equivalent course credit.
 Incoming freshmen will still be required to take the placement exam.

 To earn special credit students must take the placement test, complete a validating course on the IUB campus at the level into which the student placed (or higher) with a grade of C or better, and apply for the special credit to be posted retroactively.
 Special note: All special credit is awarded by the College of Arts and Sciences Recorder’s Office not the Department of Germanic Studies.
 International students may not earn credit or be awarded special credit for any courses at the first- or second-year level in their native languages.

 *See the undergraduate secretary in the main office of Germanic Studies (BH 644) to apply for special credit.

-Special credit is also available to qualified students in Dutch.
+Special credit is also available to qualified students in Dutch and Norwegian.
 There is, however, no standardized exam to determine placement.
 Interested students should see the undergraduate secretary.